error-27/deepland/README.md

 `odin run src --out:build/deepland`

 The `.gitignore` is already set up to ignore this directory, so I'd recommend using that if you want to avoid having to clean up built executables.

+## Contribution
+I am **NOT** accepting contributions at the moment.
+This is just a project for me to learn from right now.
+If it gets to a more finished state, I may start accepting PRs.
+Even if I am not accepting PRs, feel free to fork the project and mess around with it yourself though.